LSatan/SmartRC-CC1101-Driver-Lib/README.md

 The library has been redesigned and some improvements have been made.

 Among other things, you can now also use the internal send / receive function.

-With the exception of bug fixes and examples, there will be no major innovations for this library in the future to keep the library as small as possible.

-There will be a second library that has a larger set of functions and accordingly takes up more memory.

 I would be happy to receive your suggestions for further examples from other libraries.